Home :: Safe Travel for Women :: Hotel Safety (This page may contain affiliate links)

 - Try to get a room far from the street - facing a courtyard is better, especially if you're on a low floor.

 - A low floor is good - it's easier to escape if there's an emergency or fire.
+In developing countries, fire engines won't get much higher than the first (European) or second floor.

 - Look for the fire exits.
 The first thing I do when I check in is to count the steps from my room to the nearest fire exit, and memorize the left and right turns.
 In an emergency, I probably wouldn't be thinking straight.
+And once I'm IN the room, I look at the fire escape plan on the back of the door (better yet, snap a picture with your phone).

 - First thing in, check out your room - and that means bathroom, behind the curtain, inside any closets and behind doors.
 Leave the room door open - if you find anything you'll want to make a run for it.
 Just prop it open with a chair or your bag.